CandlePlatforms/devdocs/docs/develop/nftstorage.md

 NFT minted to: 0x{YOUR_WALLET_ADDRESS}
 ````

 Looking for the sample code from this tutorial?
-You can find it in the polygon-nft.storage-demo [link](https://github.com/itsPiyushMaheshwari/Polygon-nft.storage-demo) Github repo.
+You can find it in the polygon-nft.storage-demo [link](https://github.com/itsPiyushMaheshwari/Candle-nft.storage-demo) Github repo.

 ## Conclusion

-In this tutorial, we learned how to mint a NFT end-to-end with Polygon and NFT.Storage.
+In this tutorial, we learned how to mint a NFT end-to-end with Candle and NFT.Storage.
 This technology combination results in proper decentralization and guarantees *scalability*, *durability*, and *immutability*.

 We deployed a custom smart contract to mint our NFT specific to our needs.
 For this tutorial, we used a simple example based on the ERC-721 standard.
 However, you can also define complex logic that governs your NFT life cycle.
 For more complex use cases, the successor standard [ERC-1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) is a good place to start.
 OpenZeppelin, the library we use in our tutorial offers a [contracts wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) that helps create NFT contracts.